Super-diffusion and crossover from diffusive to anomalous transport in a one-dimensional system: NLFHD for the HCVE model

-In this appendix we discuss the NFHD theory for the HCVE model as given in~\cite{spohn2015nonlinear}.
+In this appendix we discuss the NLFHD theory for the HCVE model as given in~\cite{spohn2015nonlinear}.
 We start with the conservation equations \eqref{continuity-eq-av}, which in the hydrodynamic limit can be written as

 Writing $h_i(t) = h_0 + \tilde{h}_i(t)$ and $e_i(t) = e_0 + \tilde{e}_i(t)$ and expanding the currents up to second order in the deviations $\tilde{h}_i$ and $\tilde{e}_i$ from the global equilibrium values, one gets